 from $175 per person

-We pick you up at 8:00am or 1:00pm in our private van and you begin your trip to the village of Chinchero, where you will see in the plaza an adobe colonial church, dating from the early seventeenth century, has been built upon the foundations of an Inca temple or palace.
+We pick you up at 8:00am or 1:00pm in our private van and you begin your trip to the village of Chinchero, heading to the plaza with an adobe colonial church, dating back to the early seventeenth century, that was built on the foundation of an Inca temple or palace.
 The ceiling and walls are covered in beautiful floral and religious designs.
 Also you’ll discover Inca archeological ruins and agricultural terraces which are attributed to Inca Tupac Yupanqui who possibly used Chinchero as a kind of country resort.

 We continue on to the village of Maras, where its colonial architectural beauty is still preserved.
-You’ll see the building are made of thin stone, and images of lintels with sculptures in bas-relief.
-Then we move on to Salineras, the salt mine consists of 3,000 small pools roughly 5 square metres (53.8 ft²) in size.
-Every three days, during the dry season, workers fill the pools with salt water that comes from a natural hot spring at the top of the Maras complex.
+You’ll see the buildings are made of thin stone, and images of lintels with sculptures in bas-relief.
+Then we move on to Salineras, the salt mine consists of 3,000 small pools roughly 5 square metres (53.8 ft) in size.
+Every three days, during dry season, workers fill the pools with salt water that comes from a natural hot spring at the top of the Maras complex.
 When the water evaporates from the pool, the salt is left for collection.
-This process is carried out over a one month period until the pools reach an approximate volume of solid salt that is 10 centimetres (4 inches) in height.
-The salt is ground up, treated with iodine packaged and sent to various markets in the region.
+This process is carried out over a month period until the pools reach a volume of solid salt that is 10 centimetres (4 inches) in height.
+The salt is ground up, treated with iodine, packaged and sent to various markets in the region.

 Please Note: This special private tour and price is only for our clients who have booked any 2, 3, 4, 5 days or more tour or trek with INCA TRAIL.

 You have the Option to Purchase a 1 Day or a 10 Day Boleto Turistico.

 The partial ticket, or 1 Day ticket costs 70 soles (US $22) and is valid for 1 day.
 You can visit a many sites as you like in one day with no further charge.
 There are no discounts with this ticket.